Internet Wireless Controllers at TSP

 - Starry Night BlueStar Wireless Telescope Controller (bluetooth)

-Explanation of the Ban on wireless telescope-related devices
+Explanation of problems with wireless telescope-related devices

-This is a question of other signals in the wifi band that interfere with basic service that our network provides.
+This is a question of other signals in the wifi band that interfere with basic service that the Prude Ranch network provides.
 There are only 3 unique channels in the 2.4ghz spectrum.
 Those channels are 1, 6, 11.
 The same spectrum is shared by 802.11B, G, N, Mimo systems, Bluetooth, proprietary remote controls like doorbells, burglar alarms, baby monitors, some remote temperature/humidity sensors.
 These are joined by devices in the Industrial/Scientific/Medical (ISM) band such as microwave ovens.

 Look at Unified Wireless Networking by Cisco (leading manufacturer of wireless infrastructure) describing use of 3 channels and the cellular style geographic re-use process employed at TSP.

-We have no problem if remote telescope controls can attach both the telescope unit and controller unit to the TSP network as a client.
-However, the banned models are implemented as an “ad-hoc” network, which is NOT as a client.They operate as separate or private networks, or wireless routers/access point, and these are not allowed on the ranch.
+There is no problem if remote telescope controls can attach both the telescope unit and controller unit to the TSP network as a client.
+However, the problem models are implemented as an “ad-hoc” network, which is NOT as a client.
+They operate as separate or private networks, or wireless routers/access point, and we used to ban these.

 Anything that attaches to our network as a client becomes “managed bandwidth” as opposed to unmanaged bandwidth such as bluetooth, rogue access points and private networks.
 A managed item is controlled by the network and works with rather than against other network users since transmit receive details are coordinated.
 Inter-channel and adjacent channel interference occurs with private networks and there is no way to avoid it.